dnnsharp/excel/en/serialize_to_excel_from_text.md

 With the password fields you can add passwords to your excel file.
 The **File password** field will add a password to the whole file, this way other users will not be able to see the content of the file.
 While with the **Worksheet Password** field you will add a password to the excel worksheet, now users are able to see the content of the file but are not able to edit it.

-Then, you must select the folder to which the file is uploaded.
+Then, you must select the **Folder** to which the file is uploaded.

 Lastly, fill in your form and hit Submit.
 Check your destination folder and you'll see the newly-created XLS file there.
 Open it and it will look like this: